CatWaterCodes/ImageToParallaxWallpaper/README.md

   ```
 5. Fill out the settings as you like:
   ```
+  Select the image you want to use (path to the image):
   >>> graduation.png
   Select a name for your wallpaper:
   >>> graduation